elvisguillen/heightllc.com/src/pages/expertise/expertise.md

       * › Special Situations

       * › Politics & Elections
-    header: >-
-      Capture comprehensive research from the capital’s leading financiers and advisors.
+    header: Capture comprehensive research from the capital’s leading advisors.
     title: Investment Banking
   - copy: >-
       Through collaboration, we are able to experience the dynamic nature of the